Cleg83/tool_db/README.md

 User Story 3: View and Manage My Toolbox

 * As a logged-in user, I want to view the tools I have added to my toolbox and remove any tools I no longer want.
-* So that I can keep my toolbox organized and relevant to my needs.
+* So that I can keep my toolbox organised and relevant to my needs.

   * Acceptance Criteria: